CKeibel/FHSWF-MLOps/README.md

 2. Create a virtual environment to install the project dependencies in isolation.
 This can be done by running `python -m venv .venv`.
 3. To *activate* the environment run `source .venv/bin/activate` on mac/ linux or `./.venv/Scripts/activate` on windows.
-4. To install all dependencies and to be ablte to develop and contribute to the project run `python -m pip install -e .'[dev]'`
+4. To install all dependencies and to be able to develop and contribute to the project run `python -m pip install -e .'[dev]'`

 **Install frontend**